Which manufacturer had the most vehicle recalls?

 Car Recall History

-The car recall history from 2015 to 2025 shows that total yearly vehicle recalls by manufacturers have remained high in the United States.
+The car recall history from 2015 to 2026 shows that total yearly vehicle recalls by manufacturers have remained high in the United States.
 Recalls peaked in 2021 with 987, followed by 2024 with 950.
-The lowest count was in 2025, with just 113 recalls.
+The lowest full-year count was in 2020, with 784 recalls, while 2026 stands at 501 through August 6.
 Other notable years include 2016 with 919 recalls and 2018 with 911.
 This pattern highlights ongoing safety concerns, as manufacturers continue to identify and address defects across various car brands.
 Staying informed about recalls is essential for vehicle safety.

 Source: NHTSA